devilWithin/e-commerce-task/README.md

 ### Utils:
 - Used to handle all the utils that are used in the project like constants, colors, string and asset manager.
+- Base State file is a Generic class i developed to be used with Cubit or BloC events.
+- When calling APIs and using Cubit or Bloc for state management, we always write our state classes
+- to refer to the state of the screen, like loading, success, error, etc.
+- So i created this class to be used with Cubit or Bloc events to avoid writing the same boilerplate code in each Cubit or Bloc event.

 ### Api: Used to handle all the api calls that are used in the project.
 - In the project i did not use any API calls , but there is file named Api consumer,